TOP tips to help IT get the basics right

 The right audio technology will improve the quality of conference calls.
 But only when the technology is used correctly will conferencing become less of a resource drain on IT, and more of a strategic business enabler.

-Here are five tips for improving the audio quality of conference calls.
+Here are some tips for improving the audio quality of conference calls.

 Keeping noise levels to a minimum requires two things: quiet rooms and sensible employees.
 So, start by putting your meeting rooms to the test.
 Inspect all rooms, during different times of the day, to hear potential distractions.
 For example, that room next to the canteen probably isn’t ideal during lunch hours.
 Maybe that seemingly soundproofed room has a particularly noisy air conditioning system?
 Or roadworks outside?
 Once completed, you’ll be able to provide employees with the right environment for noiseless conference calls.

-3. Make sure you have enough mics for everyone
+- Make sure you have enough microphone channels for everyone

 So, don’t cut costs this way.
-Invest in enough microphones for everyone, in every room.
+Invest in enough microphones channels for everyone, in every room.

 People assume that if there’s a microphone anywhere in the room, it will pick up their voices.
 However, microphones designed to pick up speech are directional.
 That means that they pick up sound best from one direction: the front.